-(1) Vincent Corluy is affiliated to the University of Antwerp (Belgium) and Frank Vandenbroucke is affiliated to the University of Leuven and the University of Antwerp (Belgium).
-We thank Paul De Beer, Bea Cantillon and colleagues at the Herman Deleeck Centre for Social Policy, Brian Nolan, Anne-Catherine Guio, Tony Atkinson and the participants at a seminar at the KU Leuven and the UvA for precious comments.
+2 We thank Paul De Beer, Bea Cantillon and colleagues at the Herman Deleeck Centre for Social Policy, Brian Nolan and the participants at a seminar at the KU Leuven and the UvA for precious comments.
 The usual disclaimers apply.
-This work has been supported by the second Network for the analysis of EU-SILC (Net-SILC2), funded by Eurostat.
-The European Commission bears no responsibility for the analyses and conclusions, which are solely those of the authors.
-Email address for correspondence: vincent.corluy@ua.ac.be.
+Correspondence to vincent.corluy@ua.ac.be.

-1. Introduction
+Introduction